chrisco/snippets/README.md

 # Snippets

-A repo for random snippets (katas, useful stuff)
+A repo for little random snippets (small katas, functions, etc.)

 ## ESLint With the Airbnb JavaScript Style Guide and JSDoc